 - meet any other rules of NAFTA and

 Though the North American Free Trade Agreement (NAFTA) exists to facilitate easy access for a variety of different needs, it does not guarantee entry.
 Applicants must still meet certain basic requirements before satisfying an officer to allow them in.
 For example, you will need to demonstrate that your stay in Canada will be temporary in nature.
 If the officer is not satisfied that you will exit the country when your time is essentially up, they may refuse your entry.

 Further, anyone to be considered inadmissible will not be allowed to enter the country without first overcoming this preclusion.

-If you are attempting to enter Canada to conduct business, contact us so that we may assist you ensuring that your business goals are achieved.
-Speak to our of our immigration practitioners for more details.
+If you are attempting to enter Canada to conduct business, contact us so that we may assist you in ensuring that your business goals are achieved.
+Speak to one of our immigration practitioners for more details.